grygy/pv217-microservices-materials/review/README.md

 ## Integration tests

 Integration tests are used to test the interaction between different parts of the system.
 Usually it means testing flows in the system and checking if the system behaves as expected.
 In our case of `passenger-service` it could mean testing if the passenger can be created and then retrieved from the database using the REST API.
 This tests every layer of the system.

 They ensure that the system is set up correctly also in production environment.

 ### `@QuarkusIntegrationTest` annotation

 Quarkus provides a `@QuarkusIntegrationTest` annotation that allows you to write integration tests for your Quarkus application.
-The tests are run after the build using the prod configuration profile.
+These tests are executed against the build artifact -- whether it's a JAR file, a native executable, or a container image -- using the production configuration profile.

 It's a black box in terms of the actual execution but thanks to the dev services and the test containers it's possible to test the whole system in production-like environment.